Belgian Cup: Gateway to Europe

 The foundation of the European Cup Winners' Cup is the main reason an annual cup tournament was brought back to life in 1963-1964.
 The first four editions of this European Cup had no Belgian participants due to the absence of a national cup.

 Since 1964, the Belgian Cup winner would be qualified for the European Cup Winners' Cup, until its discontinuation in 1999.
 From then on, the cupholders would get a place in the UEFA cup, which became the UEFA Europa League in ten years later.
 Since 2021, the winner will enter the European competition in the play-off round.
 Because teams have to play a fewer number of games compared to the national league to get a European ticket, the Belgian Cup was nicknamed 'The quickest way to Europe'.
 This meant the top teams grew more interest in the national cup, which increased the prestige of the competition.
 Due to all of this, the traditional big three of Belgian football (FC Bruges, Anderlecht and Standard Liège) would win the cup the most times.
 The most successful cup club is Club Brugge KV with 12 cups followed by Anderlecht with 9 and Standard Liège with 8.
 Bruges would go on and win the double twice, in 1976–77 and 1995–96.
 Anderlecht has won one more, in 1964–65, 1971–72 and 1993–94.
 If the cup winner secures an equivalent or better (Champions League) European ticket through the league, the next available ticket in the league standings will be upgraded.
 In such a case, all subsequent tickets will also move up by one position.

 KV Mechelen won the cup in 2019 as well as becoming champions in the First Division B, winning the small double.
 It was the second time a team from the second level won the cup and the first time it came with a European ticket.
 Due to being involved in a fraud scandal, the club wasn't allowed to enter the European competitions for a year.
 Their European ticket was passed on to Standard Liège based on the standings in the Jupiler Pro League.
 All the lower tickets were passed on as well.
 This meant that, of all teams, losing finalists KAA Gent got into the UEFA Europa League at the very last minute.

 Picture taken during the 2019 final between Mechelen and Ghent.

 Venues

-The cupfinal is traditionally played in and around the capital.
+The cup final is traditionally played in or around the capital.
 The editions before WWII were played in Jette, Uccle and Forest.
 The three finals in the 1950s were played in the Heysel Stadium in Brussels.
 Since the competitions annual return in 1964, this stadium has hosted the final.
 The only exceptions were between 1985 and 1987 and 1992–1995.
-During these years, the final was played four times in the Constant Vanden Stock Stadium in Anderlecht, twice in the Olympiastadium in Bruges and once in the Stade Maurice Dufrasne in Liège.
+During these years, the final was played four times in the Constant Vanden Stock Stadium in Anderlecht, twice in the Olympiastadion in Bruges and once in the Stade Maurice Dufrasne in Liège.